 You will now be connected to the transfer node and can transfer files through FileZilla.
+Please refer to FileZilla for further information.

 CHAPTER TWENTYTWO

 USING GLOBUS

 Globus is a data management system that you can use to transfer and share files.
 Northeastern has a subscription to Globus, and you can setup a Globus account with your Northeastern credentials.
 If you have another account, either personal or through another institution, you can also link your accounts.